 Our admissions team can give you expert help and advice on the best options available for treating panic disorders, get in touch today to find out more.

 Panic can showcase itself in different ways, from psychological irritation and irrational outlooks to physical feelings of pressure and stress, the greatest concern of such disorder is the health complications of ongoing panic.
 Panic attacks, the use of illicit drugs, further mental health issues, and cardiovascular strains are all common.

-At Nova Recovery, we do not share this to scare you, but to show the requirement of panic disorder treatment via professional services.
+At Nova Recovery Scotland, we do not share this to scare you, but to show the requirement of panic disorder treatment via professional services.

 A range of tools, lifestyle changes, treatment services and new perspectives can help stabilise panic.
 Reach this point by understanding your reactions, triggers and how to manage them for the long term.

 Experiencing panic is normal.
 One may feel panicked when faced with stress, when faced with anxiety, or when faced with an emergency.
 It’s understandable to experience panic as a response to negative, unpredictable or challenging situations.

 However, for those who suffer from panic disorder, such response is known to be consistent, is known to be uncontrollable, and is known to preserve even through coping strategies.